3C277.1 e-MERLIN workshop: Part 2 - Imaging

 minblperant=2,minsnr=2)

-Plot the solutions.
-They should mostly be within about 20% of unity.
-A few very low points implies some bad data (high points).
-If the solutions are consistently much greater than unity then the model is missing flux.
+Plot the solutions, ensuring they are primarily within approximately 20% of unity.
+A few very low points suggest some bad data (high points).
+If the solutions consistently exceed unity by a significant margin, then the model is likely missing flux.

 10. Apply amplitude and phase solutions and image again (step 10)